kineticdial/pb/README.md

   via HTML (`pb serve localhost:8080`) or on the CLI.
 - Lead will not need a full-checkout in 'lazy' mode.
 Instead blobs and trees will be lazy-loaded from any peer providing the SHA1 hash of the object.
-This is so that Lead can adequately host extremely large projects that obviates a full-checkout.
+This is so that Lead can adequately host extremely large projects that precludes a full-checkout.

 *Git is known to have a bloated, unclear user interface.
 Such problems have attempted to be solved in the past by providing new abstractions over Git.
 Lead aims to replace